The BIG ‘Systemic Racism’ Lie

-Having spent years as a uniformed police officer, I am very reluctant to accept without substantial review the mainstream media ad-revenue-driven race bait on a racially charged case.
-Protests over the death of Floyd were already primed by the shooting death of a black man in Georgia by two white men.
+Having spent years as a uniformed police officer, I am very reluctant to accept without substantial review the mainstream media verdict in a racially charged case.

-However, upon viewing the video of Mr. Floyd’s death, I didn’t need to see any additional body-cam recordings to determine his death was negligent.
-He was handcuffed, there were three other officers present (of various races), and additional officers were on the way.
-Floyd appeared relatively compliant, posed little further threat to the officers or bystanders, and indicated he was distressed and having trouble breathing.
+However, after viewing the video of Floyd’s death, I didn’t need to see any additional body-camera recordings to determine his death was negligent.
+He was handcuffed, there were three other officers present, and additional officers were on the way.
+Though Floyd was taken down after resisting arrest and becoming belligerent, once on the ground he appeared compliant, posed little further threat to the officers or bystanders, and indicated he was distressed and having trouble breathing.

 In the days since Floyd died, the unmitigated violence that followed in Minneapolis and then nationwide, organized in large part by white anarchist opportunists, has resulted in the unjust death of 17 more people.
 An estimated 12,000 “protesters” have been arrested for violent assaults and looting, resulting in thousands of injuries and hundreds of millions of dollars in damages — mostly in urban centers — and forever closing many minority-owned businesses and others serving those communities.